FAQ – Why hire a piano mover instead of using a household mover that says they can move your piano?

 Can household movers move your piano?

-Yes, anyone move can your piano, including you.
-The real question is: “Should you use a household mover to move your piano?”
+Yes, anyone can move your piano, including you.
+The real question is: “Should you use someone else, like a household mover, to move your piano?”
 But, before we do, let’s first start with you.
-If you can technically do it, “why are you hiring it out to someone else?”
-The reason usually is, the piano is too heavy and awkward for you to do safely and/or you do not have the equipment to do it.
-You will most likely damage the piano, your house or yourself if you do try, so you are hiring someone stronger and more experienced then you to do it safely without breaking things.
+If you can technically do it, “Why are you hiring it out to someone else?”
+The reason usually is that the piano is too heavy and awkward for you to do safely, and/or you do not have the equipment to do it.
+You will most likely damage the piano, your house or yourself if you do try, so you are hiring someone stronger and more experienced than you to do it safely without breaking things.
 Both household movers and piano movers generally have the strength part covered.
 So, the next real question is, “Do the household movers have the equipment and experience to do it safely?”
-While some household movers SALESPEOPLE would answer this question “Yes”, the majority of REAL household movers that are doing the real grunt work would answer this question “No”.
-Notice the focus on household salesperson vs real household mover.
-Everyone knows that salespeople are notorious in ANY industry for to telling you what you want to hear for getting the sale/job, in this case, moving your house.
+While some household movers, SALESPEOPLE, would answer this question “Yes,” the majority of REAL household movers that are doing the real grunt work would answer this question “No.” Notice the focus on household salesperson vs real household mover.
+Everyone knows that salespeople are notorious in ANY industry for telling you what you want to hear for getting the sale/job, in this case, moving your house.
 Industry secret: Most household movers, the guys doing the actual work, hate and/or dread moving pianos.
-Most piano moving disasters done by household movers are due to lack of proper equipment and skill at moving pianos.
-If you own a grand piano, I would never even consider allowing a household mover to move it, unless they were the only option available or I had a recommendation from someone that I trusted.
+Most piano moving disasters done by household movers are due to a lack of proper equipment, training and skill at moving pianos.
+If you own a grand piano, I would never even consider allowing a household mover to move it unless they were the only viable option available and/or I had a recommendation from someone I trusted.

-True story: I personally received a call from a customer, requesting we come to move their grand piano and to bring a saw with us.
-Yes, I said a “SAW”.
+True story: I personally received a call from a customer requesting that we come to move their grand piano and made a special request: “Bring a saw with us.”
+Yes, I said a “SAW.”
 I was told by this customer to be prepared to cut the pedals off her grand piano to get it out of the house.
-The household movers she hired, salesperson said they could move her grand piano, but when they showed up, they tried removing every screw under the piano in the area of the pedals that they could see and failed to get the pedal lyre off.
-They convinced the customer that the only way to remove pedals at this point, was to physically cut it off with a saw.
-There are very, very, very few rare instants where this might be true, so I had to see this piano move for myself.
-I went in the home, seen the piano lid off to the side and screws lying around that they had removed.
-Then I looked under the piano at the pedals, did not see anything unusual and removed the pedals in less than 30 seconds, no saw required.
-I then reassembled the piano with all the pieces that the household movers unnecessarily removed off the piano and then continued to move the piano properly without a problem.
-Was out the door in under 15 minutes.
+The household movers she hired, the salesperson, said they could move her grand piano, but when they showed up, they tried removing every screw under the piano in the area of the pedals that they could see and failed to get the pedals/lyre off.
+They convinced the customer that the only way to remove the pedals, at this point, was to cut it off with a saw physically.
+There are very, very, very few rare instances where this might be true, so I had to see this piano move for myself.
+I went into the house and saw the piano lid off to the side and screws lying around the piano they had removed.
+Then I looked under the piano at the pedals, did not see anything unusual, and removed the pedals in less than 30 seconds; no saw was required.
+I then reassembled the piano with all the pieces that the household movers unnecessarily removed from the piano.
+Then I continued to move the piano properly like I normally would, without a problem.
+I was out the front door in under 15 minutes.
 So what was the difference?
-I’ve moved this particular brand of grand piano more times then any household mover has seen pianos in their entire lifetime.
-To me, it was obvious, they did not have a clue what they were doing, and were just giving it their best guess.
-It wasn’t a bad guess, but it definitely was not the right guess and could have lead to a horror story if we had not stepped in.
+I’ve moved this particular brand of grand piano more times than any household mover has seen pianos in their entire lifetime.
+It was obvious; they did not know what they were doing and were just giving it their best guess.
+It wasn’t a bad guess, but it definitely was not the right guess and could have led to a horror story if we had not stepped in.

 True story: This is a very common call for piano movers to receive.
-Household movers moved a tiny apartment size upright piano for this customer and left it on the main floor of the delivery location (another common spot from other calls, is piano was left in the garage).
-They could not take it down the stairs which on this move, which had a turn in the middle.
+Household movers moved a tiny apartment-sized upright piano for this customer and left it on the main floor of the delivery location (another common spot they leave it from other calls we receive is that the piano was left in the garage).
+They could not take it down the stairs, which, on this move, had a turn in the middle.
 They gave it a try and ran the piano down the stairs and into the wall leaving a huge hole in the wall for the customer to deal with.
-Pushed the piano back up the stairs, because it did not make the turn and left it on the main floor saying it is not possible to do.
-Piano movers come in after a quick look at the staircase and from experience knew that there is only one way to do this move safely and make it fit.
-Obviously the household movers did not have the experience to know about this or have any idea how to do.
+They then pushed the piano back up the stairs because it did not make the turn in the staircase and left it on the main floor, saying it was not possible to do.
+Piano movers come in after a quick look at the staircase and, from their experience, know that there is only one way to do this move safely and make it fit.
+Obviously, the household movers had no experience or real idea of how to do it.
 The piano movers took it down in less than 15 minutes without a scratch on the piano or the walls.

-True story: A long hull household mover pulls up to our warehouse to bring us a customer grand piano from the other side of the country, so we can do the local piano delivery into their customers house.
-The household mover opens the doors to his trailer and I see the grand piano on its side, poorly strapped to the wall, with the flat side of the grand piano lying directly on the trailer floor, with no piano skid or padding in between the piano and the floor.
+True story: A long hull household mover pulls up to our warehouse to bring us a customer grand piano from the other side of the country so we can deliver the local piano move to their customer’s house.
+The household mover opens the doors to his trailer.
+I see the grand piano on its side, poorly strapped to the wall, with the flat side of the grand piano lying directly on the trailer floor, with no piano skid or padding between the piano and the floor.
 Would you like to guess what the side of the piano must have looked like after rubbing against the floor all the way across Canada?
-Not to mention the rest of the piano from other things bumping against it.
+Not to mention the rest of the piano, which is bumping against it from other things.

-True story: We hired a new mover/helper to learn the trade of piano moving with us.
-It did not work out, he was not piano moving material and he went to work for a household mover that was a better fit for him.
-The household moving company he now worked for, decided to move an upright piano for one of their customers.
-It was a very difficult piano move, having worked with us and seeing some of things we can do, talked his team into fully dismantling this customers upright piano to get it out of the house.
-While the dismantling was required for this job, we never trained this individual to do this and you can imagine where I am going with this.
-The customers upright piano is now in pieces and the piano is not coming out of this house with this household mover.
-He calls us up, explains what he did and asked if there is anyway we can come take over the move for their customer.
-They are way in over their heads with this piano move and are in real trouble.
+True story: We hired a new mover/helper to learn the piano moving trade with us.
+It did not work out; he was not piano-moving material, and he went to work for a household mover that was a better fit for him.
+The household moving company he now worked for decided to move an upright piano for one of their customers.
+It was a very difficult piano move; having worked with us and seen some of the things we can do, he talked his team into fully dismantling this customer’s upright piano to get it out of the house.
+While the dismantling was required for this job, we never trained this individual to do this, and you can imagine where I am going with this.
+The customer’s upright piano is now in pieces, and the piano is not coming out of this house with this household mover.
+He called us up, explained what he did and asked if there was any way we could come take over the move for their customer.
+They are way over their heads with this piano move and in real trouble.
+Just because you have seen how it’s done does not mean you can do it yourself.
 Real experienced piano movers came in to save the day, get the piano out and put the piano back together.

-I have many stories like this, as does EVERY piano mover out there, so does your local piano store.
-I am sure you have heard a few of these stories too, from friends and family members who lived the experience.
-Once people get past the trauma they went through, they don’t mind sharing them with others as a warning to those they know.
-I picked these illustrations because these stories are all very common in the moving industry and you can hear variations of these exact stories, done by household movers in different cities all across North America.
-It is not the same story retold, it is the same story happening over and over again by totally unrelated household movers across the continent.
-The answer to the original question is always, yes they could move it, but at what cost, risk and stress to you?
-Any mover can try and move your piano.
+I have many stories like this, as does EVERY piano mover out there across the country, and so does your local piano store.
+I am sure you have heard a few of these stories from friends and family members who lived the experience or nightmare.
+Once people get past the trauma they went through, they don’t mind sharing their experiences with others as a warning to those they know.
+I picked these illustrations because these stories are all very common experiences in the moving industry, and you can hear variations of these exact stories done by many household movers in different cities across North America.
+It is not the same story being retold; it is the same story happening over and over again by totally unrelated household movers across the continent.
+The answer to the original question is always, yes, they could move it, but at what cost, risk, and stress would it cost you?
+Any mover can try to move your piano.
 The real question: “Is it a good idea to let them?”
 Do you really want to take the chance of one of these stories happening to you?

 Why hire a second mover for the piano?